DillonSW/Capstone_Team_5/Documentation/Signoffs/User-Interface-npatel45.md

   1. UI must not operate at greater than 100 W because of PC output rating of USB-C [1].
   2. UI must run Windows/Linux environment to run Kiosk application.
-  3. Must have HDMI or type C or USB port to connect to mini-PC.
+  3. Must have HDMI or type C or USB port to connect to PC.
   4. UI must be at least 15.6" (diagonal) because of the TIA (Totally Integrated Automation) Portal application.
+  5. UI must be anchored to prevent theft problems.
 ### Schematic:
 ---